Bluedot-Innovation/documentation/docs/Point SDK/Xamarin/iOS.md

 The Local Notification Permission Prompt is enabled by default to make sure the SDK delivers local notifications for the ‘Message Action’ or/and ‘URL Action’ set on a Zone through the Canvas dashboard.

-Optional: To disable the notification permission prompt, the following key should be declared in the `info.plist` of any integrating app.
+Optional: To disable the notification permission prompt, the following key should be declared in the `Info.plist` of any integrating app.

-1. Locate the app’s `info.plist` file
+1. Locate the app’s `Info.plist` file
 2. Select the (+) icon to add a new key BDPointLocalNotificationEnabled, and set the value to `Boolean` Type.
     1.  set the value to `YES` to enable default notification prompt.
     2.  set the value to `NO` to disable default notification prompt.